mdvasilyev/Numerical-methods/README.md

 3) Function approximation with trigonometric and Chebyshev polynimals;
 4) Eigen values and eigen vectors problem solution with Newton's method;
 5) Determination of dielectric permittivity according to the scattering data of a plane electromagnetic wave;
-6) Mathematical optimization (find the minimum of target function defined in the region)
+6) Mathematical optimization (find the minimum of target function defined in the region);
+7) Calculating double integrals using Monte Carlo method;